Egg in a Bottle Experiment + Video

 - Vegetable oil

-- A piece of paper, made into a strip of paper folded a couple times length-wise (slightly shorter than the bottle)
+- A piece of paper, made into a strip of paper folded a couple of times length-wise (slightly shorter than the bottle)

 Place the eggs in a saucepan and add enough water so that the eggs are covered by about an inch.
 Let the water boil for 5 minutes, then remove the pan from the heat and cover it.
 Let it sit for 25 minutes, then remove the eggs and dip them in cold water.

 Use a paper towel to coat the inside edge of the bottle mouth with a little bit of vegetable oil for lubrication.

 Lift the egg off of the bottle, drop the paper inside with the flame down, and quickly replace the egg.
-Watch the egg wiggle a little in the bottle mouth, and then get sucked inside!
+Watch the egg wiggle a little in the bottle mouth, and then get sucked inside as the bottle cools!